Genevieve Gaunt

-Genevieve Wilhelmina Gaunt (born 13 January 1991) is a British actress of Scottish and Dutch heritage, award-winning voice over artist and writer known for portraying Pansy Parkinson in Harry Potter and the Prisoner of Azkaban, Wilhelmina "Willow" Moreno Henstridge in The Royals and Marilyn Monroe in The Marilyn Conspiracy at Park Theatre.
+Genevieve Wilhelmina Gaunt (born 13 January 1991) is a British actress of Scottish and Dutch heritage, voice over artist, and writer known for portraying Pansy Parkinson in Harry Potter and the Prisoner of Azkaban, Wilhelmina "Willow" Moreno Henstridge in The Royals and Marilyn Monroe in The Marilyn Conspiracy at Park Theatre.

 Early life

 Gaunt was born and raised in London, England, the daughter of Scottish actress Fiona Gaunt and Dutch actor Frederik de Groot.
 Gaunt attended the Godolphin and Latymer School in London.
 She graduated with a double first in English from Newnham College, Cambridge.

+Career

 Acting and audio

-Gaunt narrated The Spy Who Loved Me by Ian Fleming as part of a brand new set of audiobook recordings released in January 2025.
-Other actors reading the Bond novels include Richard Armitage, Mark Gatiss, Adjoa Andoh, Johnny Flynn, Alex Kingston and Adam Godley.
+Gaunt narrated the first eight audiobooks in "The Unselected Journals of Emma M. Lion" series by Beth Brower, which were released in 2025.
+Gaunt also narrated "The Spy Who Loved Me" by Ian Fleming as part of a set of audiobook recordings released in January 2025.

-Gaunt voiced a singing muppet 'Binko' in Cunk On Life for the BBC starring Diane Morgan.
+Gaunt voiced a singing muppet Binko in Cunk On Life for the BBC starring Diane Morgan.
 It aired in January 2025, created by Charlie Brooker and directed by Al Campbell.

 Gaunt portrayed Marilyn Monroe in the 2024 theatre production The Marilyn Conspiracy, directed and co-written by Guy Masterson.

 in 2024 Gaunt portrayed young Diane Keaton in Sky Cinema's film Arthur's Whisky starring Diane Keaton, Patricia Hodge, Lulu, Boy George, David Harewood, Bill Patterson and Lawrence Chaney.

 Gaunt portrayed Pansy Parkinson in Harry Potter and the Prisoner of Azkaban and Jessica Fuller in The Face of an Angel.
 She portrayed Princess Isabella in Knightfall in 2019 and Wilhelmina "Willow" Moreno on The Royals from 2015 to 2018.

 In 2022 she led new play Ghosts of the Titanic by Ron Hutchinson at The Park Theatre and Lyric Theatre, Belfast.

 In October 2022 Dame Harriet Walter and Gaunt performed a staged reading of The Dame and the Showgirl by Simon Berry at The Criterion Theatre, Piccadilly.
 The play is about the meeting between Dame Edith Sitwell and Marilyn Monroe.
 The play was previously produced as an audiodrama in 2021 for Audible with Emma Thompson and Sinead Matthews.

 In 2020 Gaunt narrated The Discomfort of Evening (Winner of the Booker Prize International) and played the lead little boy in Code Name Bananas by David Walliams.
-Genevieve is the voice of Lady Penelope and Grandma Tracy in Thunderbirds with Jon Culshaw as Parker.
+Gaunt is the voice of Lady Penelope and Grandma Tracy in Thunderbirds.

-In October 2022 she narrated Maggie O'Farrell's novel The Marriage Portrait for which she won the AudioFile Magazine Earphones Award.
+In October 2022 Gaunt narrated Maggie O'Farrell's novel The Marriage Portrait for which she won the AudioFile Magazine Earphones Award.
 Her narration of The Memory of Animals by Clare Fuller won the AudioFile Magazine Earphones Award in 2023.